You can pay, join and renew you garden waste collection online.

 Why not get your bike fixed or reconditioned?
 Bike shops will often refurbish your bike for resale or dismantle it for spare parts.
 To sell your bike, you could advertise locally in newsagents or shop windows, as well as on-line.
 Some charities will also accept bikes.

-Put birthday cards in your for kerbside collection or take them to a recycling bank.
+Put birthday cards in your green wheeled bin or take them to a recycling bank.

 It is always better to reuse items rather than throw them away: remember one man's junk is another man's treasure!
 You can give your bric-a-brac to charities or your local scout or guide group may want items for a jumble sale.
 You can sell stuff at a car boot sale, or online.
 Also watch out for Bring & Take Days, when goods are swapped or given away for free.
 There are also lots of online sites designed to facilitate swapping and exchanging unwanted goods, helping us reuse more stuff for free